 In today’s world there are more microphones than there are items on the local Chinese food menu.
 Man I love that Lo Mein.
-Anyway, every sound tech is going to find microphones that they prefer to match up with specific gear.
+Every sound tech is going to find microphones that they prefer to match up with specific gear.
 There are several go-to microphones that I have in my arsenal that reserve for special uses.
 With that being said, here are my top ten favorite microphones of all time.

 1. Shure Beta 52

-In my opinion this is the be all end all of kick drum microphones.
+In my opinion this is the “be all, end all” of kick drum microphones.
 With a natural increase in the 4kHz range, this mic captures the deep tones of the kick while at the same time representing the clarity of the beater hitting the skin.
 Its everything I’ve ever wanted in a kick mic.

 2. AKG 414

 The AKG 414 is one of the most versatile mics I’ve ever come across.
 This condenser mic has variable pickup patterns, pads, and low cut filters.
 It has a relatively flat response with some boost in the high-mids depending on the polar pattern.
 This mic can be used for overheads, vocals, horns, strings, and just about anything else that requires accurate representation and they work great as a matched pair for recording.

 These are hands down my favorite wireless hand-held microphones.
 Whether I have a preacher, a singer, or an MC; this mic sounds the best.
 With a huge variety of selectable frequencies, it’s easy to stack up to eight wireless units on one stage.